 July 30th 1864

 The battle of the Crater took place on July 30, 1864 outside the city of Petersburg Virginia.
-The rebel held town of Petersburg was on the road to the Confederate capital of Richmond Virginia, it was also a major rail depot for Confederate supplies that went into the city of Richmond.
+The rebel held town of Petersburg was on the road to the Confederate capital of Richmond Virginia, it was also a major Confederate railroad depot for supplies that went into the city of Richmond.
 It was essential for the Union to capture Petersburg, it was just as critical for the Confederates to keep it.

 The Siege of Petersburg began around the middle of June 1864 and quickly turned into a stalemate.
 The Union Army made several assaults against Petersburg but could not break through the heavily entrenched Confederate lines.

 The Union was desperate to break the Confederate line and capture the town.
-In late June Brigadier General Robert B. Potter commander of the Second Division and Lieutenant Colonel Henry Pleasants commander of the 48th Pennsylvania Infantry regiment, which consisted mainly of coal miners from Schuylkill County Pennsylvania presented an innovative idea to the commander of the Ninth Corps Major General Ambrose Burnside.
+In late June Brigadier General Robert B. Potter commander of the Second Division of the Ninth Corps and Lieutenant Colonel Henry Pleasants commander of the 48th Pennsylvania Infantry regiment, which consisted mainly of coal miners from Schuylkill County Pennsylvania presented an innovative idea to the commander of the Ninth Corps Major General Ambrose Burnside.

 This would present a great opportunity for Union troops to immediately attack the gap in the Confederate line and overwhelm the defenders.
 The Union Army would then capture the town and be free to move on and capture Richmond and win the war.

 The commander of the Army of the Potomac General Ulysses S Grant was eager to make an attack against Petersburg in order to break through their line.
 General Meade therefore authorized the continuance of the operation, sanctioned it and entrusted that the work would at some point result in forming an important part in the operations around Petersburg.

 At first Meade did not have much confidence that the plan would actually work.
 Meade did not like the location of the mine believing it was in a bad position and that the Confederate line was too strong and the attack would fail.

 Battle of the Crater Initial Plan of Attack

-First Division Commanded by Brigadier General James H. Ledlie
+- First Division Commanded by Brigadier General James H. Ledlie

-Second Divison Commanded by Brigadier General Robert B. Potter
+- Second Divison Commanded by Brigadier General Robert B. Potter

-Third Divison commanded by Brigadier General Orlando B. Willcox
+- Third Divison commanded by Brigadier General Orlando B. Willcox

-Fourth Divison commanded by Brigadier General Edward Ferrero
+- Fourth Divison commanded by Brigadier General Edward Ferrero

 Burnside’s plan called for the African American Fourth Division under the command of Brigadier General Edward Ferrero to make the initial assault.
 The black division was chosen for this task because they were fresh and had not seen much combat since arriving near Petersburg in mid June.